Alexander Dennis Enviro500 MMC

 The Alexander Dennis Enviro500 MMC (sold as the Alexander Dennis Enviro500) is a low-floor, three-axle double-decker bus produced by the British bus manufacturer Alexander Dennis since 2012, replacing the Alexander Dennis Enviro500.
-The Enviro500 MMC is available powered by either Euro VI diesel or hybrid-electric and later fully-electric powertrains.
+The Enviro500 MMC is available powered by either Euro 6 diesel or hybrid-electric and later fully-electric powertrains.

 Design

 In 2012, Alexander Dennis unveiled a new generation Enviro500 (also known as the Enviro500 MMC) with a new chassis design.
 The chassis (also known as the Trident E500 Turbo and E50D/E50H) had the longitudinally-mounted engine and gearbox slightly offset to the left.
-The Cummins ISLe engine was retained, with choices of ZF EcoLife and Voith DIWA gearbox.
+The Cummins ISLe engine was retained, with choices of a six-speed ZF Ecolife 6AP 1700B with TopoDyn life and four-speed Voith DIWA 864.5 gearbox.
 Like the Enviro400 with straight staircase, the shape of fuel tank was specifically adopted to be mounted under the staircase.
 All the axles utilised were supplied by ZF instead of Dana.

 The bodywork was also redesigned, with a more angular front-end design based on the Hong Kong version of the Enviro400.
 It has a new design of staircase known by Alexander Dennis as the "Square-Case", whose size was similar to that of the spiral staircase but with all steps being rectangular shaped.

 A hybrid-electric version of this bus model with a Cummins ISBe engine and the BAE Systems HybriDrive series hybrid system had been built in small numbers.